hearvox/brain-friendly/brain-friendly-Bolls-interview.md

 9:50  Also, and this admittedly is not a very scientific way to handle the motivator processing part of this, is just my own gut sense, is there any element in here that’s portraying emotion, such as good photographs?
 For instance, on the third story you've got a new kind of warm emotionally warm picture of a male and a female embracing each other.
 That's going to be attention grabbing.
 That’s evoking mild levels of positive emotion, that can flow and carry over into how the story is read and processed

 10:39 In terms of the most important factors that we really weighted in the study, though, it really came down to really focusing in on: The brain is limited capacity processor — looking at the structure of paragraphs, and the presence of distracting elements.
-And the brain is contextual process.
+And the brain is contextual processor.
 Just in terms of how well the page layout maintained a consistent symantec theme, again, tying into those distracting elements.

 *11:15 NAC: So after all this research, what would you tell designers?*